 On 17 August 1854, a public meeting was held and resolved "that a place of worship in connection with the established Church of England is urgently required"

 The Parish Church

-The Chapel of CCGS is the Parish Church of Christ Church South Yarra – a welcoming gathering space for many events and activities in the life of the School community.
+The Chapel of Christ Church Grammar School is the Parish Church of Christ Church South Yarra – a welcoming gathering space for many events and activities in the life of the school community.
 The foundation stone of the church building was laid in 1856.
 Built of local bluestone, and modelled on Salisbury Cathedral in England, it has been described as one of the most significant examples of neo-gothic structures in Australia.
-For over 160 years the Parish has been serving the local community and the wider Church.
-Christ Church Grammar School was conceived as an outreach of the Parish as early as 1872, although the School did not commence operation until 1898.
+For over 160 years the Parish has been serving the local community and the wider church.
+Christ Church Grammar School was conceived as an outreach of the Parish as early as 1872, although the school did not commence operation until 1898.